Dave Clawson: Richmond

 After Fordham, Clawson became the head coach at the University of Richmond.
 He served as coach from the 2004 season until the end of the 2007 season, and was the 32nd football coach at the school.
 His career coaching record at Richmond was 29–20.
 This ranks him seventh at Richmond in total wins and fifth at Richmond in winning percentage.

 At Richmond, he was awarded Football Championship Subdivision (formerly Division I-AA) Coach of the Year twice.
 Clawson is credited with re-energizing the Richmond program.
 After going 3–8 in 2004, the Spiders went 9–4 to win the Atlantic 10 Conference and made the playoffs the following year.
 In 2007, Richmond won their conference again, going 11–3 before eventually losing in the semifinals to eventual champion Appalachian State.

 Tennessee

 On January 11, 2008, it was announced that Clawson had been hired as the new offensive coordinator for the Tennessee Volunteers football team by head coach Phillip Fulmer.
 He replaced David Cutcliffe, who moved to Duke University as head coach.
 Clawson's stay in Knoxville was short and disappointing.
 Fulmer was forced to resign as head coach with three games left in the 2008 season.
 Incoming head coach Lane Kiffin relieved Clawson of his duties on December 1, 2008.
 With Clawson as their offensive coordinator, Tennessee suffered its worst statistical offensive season in over 30 years.

 Bowling Green

 Clawson was hired as the head football coach at Bowling Green State University on December 12, 2008, just 12 days after being let go by Tennessee.
-Clawson replaced Gregg Brandon, who after six seasons was let go after a 6–6 season in 2008.
+Clawson replaced Gregg Brandon, who was let go after six seasons and a 6–6 record in 2008.